General Questions about Read Ahead

 If the child says, draws, or indicates anything that makes you concerned about his/her well-being, report it immediately to your on-site Program Coordinator.
 Read Ahead has processes in place to report concerns to the school.

 Can I give a gift to my mentee?

 No, gifts are not appropriate in Read Ahead.
 You are welcome to make a book donation to the Read Ahead book cart in honor of your mentee in lieu of a gift.
 Cards are also allowed.

 Can I post photos of my mentee to social media?

 Yes, as long as your mentee’s parent/guardian has authorized Read Ahead and his/her mentor to take and use photos, provided that no identifying characteristics about the child are included.
 Please do not include your mentee’s last name or school name.
 Your Program Coordinator will know if your mentee has photo permission.

 Can I mentor over the summer?

-No, because Read Ahead takes place during the school year, from September to June.
+No, because Read Ahead takes place during the school year, from early October to early June.
 We don’t currently have summer programs.

 Can I meet with my mentee outside of program?

 No, Read Ahead does not facilitate any outside of program contact between the mentors and mentees.
 This includes phone and/or email communication, which is not appropriate for Read Ahead mentors and mentees.